maziac/DeZog/design/EmulatorInterface.md

 ## Compiling MAME

-To compile MAME with al debugging support use:
+To compile MAME with all debugging support use:
 ~~~
 make REGENIE=1 SYMBOLS=1 SYMLEVEL=3 OPTIMIZE=0 -j5
 ~~~